bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.78 built 2024-04-15
+## Taminations version 1.6.79 built 2024-08-05
 Copyright 2024 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
 * Sequencer changes:
+  - Fix Turn the Star modification for Spin Chain and Exchange the Gears
+  - Code for Eight by (anything)
-  - Fix for Cast Off 3/4 from some tidal lines
+  - Fix for Bounce on a center line
-  - Dismiss soft keyboard by tapping outside text input field
-  - Accept Square Thru for Square Thru 4
+  - Code for Travel Thru
-  - Adjust to Boxes also adjusts t-bones
-  - Accept As Couples Heads/Sides
+  - Fix for As Couples for some asymmetric formations
+  - Fix for Ends Run on a center wave

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)